TosinMk/AKh/README.md

 # AKh
-Mathematica notebooks and packages for AKh.m
+Mathematica notebooks and updates for AKh.m